vectorsigmaissomewhere/Django-Projects-/Django Practices/readme.md

-# understanding and implenting in application and documenting what I am learning
+# understanding and implementing in application and documenting what I am learning